vespersword/courses-website/README.md

   <li><b> Course Creation:</b> <br>
         An admin exclusive feature which lets a course be created.
   <li> <b>Course Enrollment: </b><br>
     Users can enroll themselves in courses and dropout of them too.
+Both of these are done on the course page itself.
   <li><b> Open and University exclusive courses: </b><br>
         Courses can be open("No University") or belong to a university("VITC" or "VITV").
 A university course can be open but if restricted only accounts affiliated with that university can enroll in the course.
   <li><b> Credit system for university accounts:</b>